openpsa/createphp/README.md

 ?>
 ```

 If you include the CreateJS files into your page, all specified fields will become editable.

+### Implementing the REST backend

 To actually save the data, you will have to provide an access point for the REST service, like so:

 ```php